Self – Determination and Independence

-We make the case for maximum devolution of power and responsibility possible at any time, particularly in areas such as the economic levers and business policies.
-In turn, this will allow a Scottish Government to boost economic growth.
+We make the case for maximum devolution of power and responsibility possible at any time, particularly in areas such as economic levers and business policies.
+In turn, this will allow the Scottish Government to boost economic growth.

 Our economy has changed and standard neoclassical economics has failed to provide the equal, prosperous and growing economy that we require.
-As a think tank, Business for Scotland proposes ideas on new economic policies that champion sustainable growth.
+Through our think tank Scotianomics, we propose ideas on new wellbeing-based economic policies that champion sustainable growth.

 SME (Small-medium sized enterprises) Growth

-Too few Scottish companies export, we will seek to influence increased innovation, confidence and improved support programs for exporting.
-We also recognise the need for a strong international brand for Scottish businesses, and seek to increase the profile for our Scottish businesses and build international commercial links.
+Too few Scottish companies export.
+We will seek to influence increased innovation, confidence and improved support programs for exporting.
+We also recognise the need for a strong international brand for Scottish businesses, seeking to increase the profile for our Scottish businesses and build international commercial links.

 Fairness and Equality

 Business for Scotland is the business network with a conscience.
-We need that prosperity to be more widely shared fairly in society.
-We are committed to building an inclusive society for everyone by for example supporting the Living Wage, creating a virtuous upwards spiral.
+We need the prosperity we desire to be more widely and fairly shared across our society.
+We are committed to building an inclusive society for everyone, for example by supporting the Living Wage, creating a virtuous upwards spiral.

 The key to future success lies in giving young people a great start in life.
 We need to ensure that our confident and ambitious young people can aim as high as possible.
 Young workers need the support of the Living Wage to make work more attractive and productive, and to ensure they understand that their efforts are valued by society.